-The second makes it appearance once she is in Naboo with Anakin and she goes to talk to him to find out the source of his constant discomfort (pictured right).
-This consists of a V-necked white silk, embroidered nightdress and a blue-smocked robe with gold trim along the sleeves.
+The second makes its appearance once she is in Naboo with Anakin and she goes to talk to him to find out the source of his constant discomfort (pictured right).
+This consists of V-necked white silk, embroidered nightdress and a blue-smocked robe with gold trim along the sleeves.

-In both these cases, we choose to leave them out our main series because there was literally nothing to say about them.
+In both these cases, I choose to leave them out of the main series because there was literally nothing to say about them.
 Nothing to talk about at all.
 They are boring and unremarkable, design-wise, and are only there because they needed a substitute for sexy lingerie, considering this was meant for a PG audience.

 Nothing to see here.
 Next!